clararajadel/jupyter-datacube-docker-singularity/README.md

    - install jupyter notebook
    - make directory called "nbs" to save all notebooks (this step is important: docker will only read notebooks inside this folder)
    - change jupyter configuration
-        - avoid authetication issues (password)
-        - to be able to launch it locally from acube server
         - to launch notebooks inside "nbs" directory
+        - to avoid authetication issues (adding your own password)
+        - to launch it in local browser from acube server

 **3. Docker**